lelanthran/libcmq/README.md

 On Windows, I build it using git-bash as the shell with mingw64 in the PATH environment variable.
 The same make targets are used, but be sure to use `mingw32-make` and not `make` when in the git-bash shell.

+## BUGS
+Probably.
+Threaded code is notoriously difficult to get correct and this code does not even attempt deadlock detection, nevermind deadlock avoidance.

+A good-faith and reasonable test was run to attempt to find deadlocks but, as OJ's lawyer once said, nothing can be proven.

 ## Still on the cards
 - Maybe remove the length requirement for messages?
 Callers might use it only